CtrlK

 Completeness

-Clearly answers both what (manage snapshot tests, diff analysis, selective updates, validate integrity) AND when with explicit 'Use this when...' clause listing specific trigger phrases and commands.
+Clearly answers both 'what' (manage/update snapshot tests via diff analysis, distinguish regressions, selective updates, validate integrity) and 'when' with an explicit 'Use this when...' clause listing specific trigger phrases and commands.

 3 / 3